ultraio/docs-blockchain/docs/tutorials/advanced-guides/how-to-login-to-toolkit-using-ledger.md

 ---
-title: 'How to log in to the Ultra Toolkit using Ledger'
+title: 'How to log in to the Ultra Tool Kit using Ledger'
 order: -99998
 oultine: [0, 5]

 ---

-# How to log in to the Ultra Toolkit using Ledger
+# How to log in to the Ultra Tool Kit using Ledger

-Ultra Toolkit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
+Ultra Tool Kit is a decentralized application facilitating seamless interaction with the Ultra blockchain and its smart contracts.
 Designed for developers, it provides essential functionalities such as interacting with Ultra smart contracts, searching for Uniqs, Uniq Factories and Users.

-This tutorial will cover the simplest process of logging in into the Ultra Toolkit using a [Ledger Device](https://www.ledger.com).
+This tutorial will cover the simplest process of logging in into the Ultra Tool Kit using a [Ledger Device](https://www.ledger.com).
 Ledger devices are hardware crypto wallets that store your private keys offline.

 ## Prerequisites